The beautiful new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 Plant un-sprayed wildflowers for the most beneficial native habitat.
 In some cases, a plant may be native to the U.S., but not native to your region—in other words, it has not been found in the wild there.
 This should not prevent you from planting the species, necessarily, as a non-native plant can be very beneficial and you may be helping a plant shift territory in a changing climate.
 You can research native status for a plant at the USDA Plant data base.

-Determine the characteristics of your garden site
+2. Determine the characteristics of your garden site: soil, sun, water

 Soil will have a combination of elements: